GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdgravmag3d.rst

    provided then the gravity/magnetic efect of the volume between them is computed.

 **-C**\ *density*
     Sets body density in SI.
-This option is mutually exclusive with **-H**.

 **-F**\ *xy_file*
     Provide locations where the anomaly will be computed.
 Note this option is mutually exlusive with **-G**.

 **-G**\ *outgrid*
     Output the gravity anomaly at nodes of this grid file.